chocolateboy/pmsencoder/README.md

 # Upgrading <a name="Upgrading"></a>

-To upgrade to a new version of the plugin, simply replace the old version with the new version, and restart PMS.
+To upgrade to a new version of the plugin, simply replace the old jar file with the new version in the `plugins` directory, and restart PMS.

 # Troubleshooting <a name="Troubleshooting"></a>